 Arriving at Spicers Tamarind Retreat is like arriving at a beautiful treehouse hideaway.
 The staff are like old friends you haven’t seen in a while and are so welcoming, friendly and kind.
 We walked through the sliding glass doors of our 2 bedroom luxury forest villa and our jaws dropped, it was bigger than mine and Claire’s apartments combined!

 The master bedroom has a huge comfy bed with pillows you melt into and big windows to let in the dappled natural light.
 Impressively, the bathroom is the stuff of dreams!
-Imagine a beautiful big bathtub set atop under-floor heating, a separate open-plan shower with rainforest shower-head and his and hers (or in this case, hers and hers) basins and mirrors.
+Imagine a beautiful big bathtub set atop under-floor heating, a separate open-plan shower with a rainforest shower head and his and hers (or in this case, hers and hers) basins and mirrors.
 We had arrived at a place of pure relaxation and luxury.
+Book Spicers Tamarind Retreat here.

 Visit Spa Anise